 The populations of interest were the prevalent cohort of individuals in the US currently experiencing either chronic or episodic migraine for whom previous treatments with preventive therapies had failed.
 As noted above, this population was selected based on the anticipated place in therapy of the CGRP inhibitors in response to feedback from stakeholders.
 The general characteristics of the population in each model reflected the average patient who experiences chronic or episodic migraine in the US.
-We were unable to further identify specific characteristics of the population for whom previous therapy had failed and therefore we used information on the general migraine population.
+We were unable to further identify specific characteristics of the population.
 The mean age, gender distribution, ethnicity, and mean migraine days per month along with the relevant sources for episodic and chronic migraines are provided in Table 4.1.
 The mean number of migraine days per month used for the populations in the chronic and episodic migraine models were based on the mean number of migraines in the clinical trial populations that were used in the NMAs.